barneyb/clockyclock/README.md

 * include day of week
 * include floors
 * ticks on main display
-* progress lines are not goal-constrained
+* progress lines are not goal-constrained (pictured step and floor goals are ~4,500 and 10, respectively)
 * no tap action

 Sleep is lost, unfortunately.
 Couldn't find a way to get that number.